About this site

 Many moons ago, I started this blog to combat some of the health myths floating around the vegan and raw-food diet spheres—especially wacky notions about human physiology, evolutionary nutrition, the effects of animal products, and other issues that tended to get me banned from raw vegan message boards when I talked about them.
 Hence the site title.

 But I soon realized there were more exciting things to write about than hybridized avocados and raw vegans with bad teeth.
-Raw Food SOS was thus reborn into what it is now—a site that examines the science behind common nutritional beliefs, including the ongoing scuffles between omnivores and vegetarians/vegans, the harmfulness of saturated fat, the necessity of eating Healthy Whole Grains, and whatever else warrants a closer look.
+Raw Food SOS was thus reborn into what it is now—a site that examines the science behind common nutritional beliefs, including the ongoing scuffles between omnivores and vegans, the harmfulness of saturated fat, the healthfulness of vegetable oils, and whatever else warrants a closer look.

 I’m not going to put my age on here anymore because I always forget to change it when I get older.
 So I’ll just let you guys know I was born on May 4th, 1987, at 6:11 PM Pacific Standard Time—you do the math.
 (Birthday emails are gleefully accepted.)
-Evicted from my mother’s womb in California, raised in Seattle, schooled in Flagstaff, enraptured by Oregon, illicitly in love with Los Angeles, former temporary resident of Kailua-Kona, Hawaii, and currently back in Portland for a while.
+Evicted from my mother’s womb in California, raised in Seattle, schooled in Flagstaff, enraptured by Oregon, sporadic resident of Los Angeles, former inhabiter of Kailua-Kona, Hawaii, and currently bouncing between Portland and Whidbey Island in Washington.
 I like Scrabble, cats, thunderstorms, knee-high boots, mysterious things, mountains, really old houses, aspen trees, albino gorillas, and the color red.

-I typically spend about seven hours a day reading and writing about nutrition—voluntarily.
+I typically spend about five hours a day reading and writing about nutrition—voluntarily.
 I may seem like a normal human being on the outside, but rest assured, I have enough nerd in me to make Steve Urkel look like the Fonz.
-I’m currently writing my first book, “Death By Food Pyramid,” to be published mid-2012 by Mark Sisson.
+In January 2014, I published a book called “Death by Food Pyramid” and am gearing up for a second one.

 My interest in health started at age seven, when I first went vegetarian, and then resurged at the age of 11 when an undiagnosed wheat allergy turned me into a walking zombie for a year.
 Although cutting out wheat improved my health tremendously, that alone wasn’t enough to keep me feeling big-H Healthy, and over the years I cycled through various versions of cooked vegan, raw vegan, and then raw omnivore.
 Click here to see what I eat right now.